ippeiishi/PicoPicoDerby/Assets/Document/RaceInstruction.md

 // This section will only be appended with agreed-upon principles via the Principle Ratification protocol.

 // [4.1.
 Core Architecture]
-// *   **`Hierarchy Principle:`** The dynamic race objects are placed under a common parent, `Container_RaceSet`.
-As its children, it has each `Horse_` object and a `Container_MovableBG` which groups the moving background elements (goal, gates, etc.).
-This structure is considered correct as it allows for independent control over the horse group's movement and the background's movement based on their respective parent containers.
+Hierarchy Principle: A parent object, View_Race, contains all visual elements of the race.
+Under View_Race, there are two main containers: Container_RaceSet for all Horse_ objects, and Container_MovableBG for all scrolling background elements (goal, gates).
+This sibling relationship is correct because it allows the group of horses and the background to be moved independently, which is essential for implementing the lead-horse-relative camera system.

 // *   **`Simulation/Visualization Separation:`** The logic is clearly separated into two phases. `RaceSimulator` is solely responsible for calculating pure virtual coordinates (`PositionX`) without any consideration for screen layout. `RaceVisualizer` is responsible for taking that log and translating it into actual screen coordinates for display.

 // [4.2.
 Simulation Logic]